grycap/vmrc-web/README.md

 ```
 mvn package
 ```
-The file $VMRC_WEB_LOCATION/target/vmrc-web-gui.war will be generated
+The file $VMRC_WEB_LOCATION/target/vmrc-web-gui.war will be generated.

 8. Deploy vmrc-web-gui.war into Apache Tomcat (simply drop the war file into Tomcat's webapps folder).